 Some of the outcomes of coaching might be that you:

-- gain greater self-awareness, self-confidence and resilience in your role.
+- overcome self-doubt and develop confidence and resilience in your role.

 - improve your leadership and/or communication style.